Specially Formulated Thermoplastic

 - Installation friendly and installed by a variety of attachment methods

 - Aesthetically appealing, and can be used to create the look of standing seam metal

 - Provides excellent visual feedback of workmanship during and after installation

-Sika Sarnafil has used the same basic formulation in its manufacturing processes of PVC membranes since 1964.
-While other manufacturers may have “new and improved” membranes, Sika Sarnafil believes that this simply means “new and unproven."
+Sika roofing has 50 years of vinyl membrane manufacturing expertise.
+While other manufacturers may have “new and improved” membranes, we believes that this simply means “new and unproven."
 Proven performance of any roofing or waterproofing membrane using the same formulation, whether it be PVC or TPO (thermoplastic polyolefin), is the key to making a wise, long-term decision.